browniefed/lessons/general/hooksUseEffectUseCallback.md

 In our previous code you may notice that we are passing in a function to `useGlobalMouseMove`.
 This is going to cause a new function to be defined every single render and our window listener will once again be constantly registered and cleaned up.

 One way to avoid this is `useCallback`.
-Like `useEffect` it will also take a list of dependencies that are referenced in the callback and return the same function if the dependencies dont' change.
+Like `useEffect` it will also take a list of dependencies that are referenced in the callback and return the same function if the dependencies don't change.
 Dependencies being data and functions that are used with-in the arrow function that is passed to our `useCallback`.

 ```js
 export default function CoolComponent() {